How to Advertise Your Construction Company on Your Truck and Trailer

-Unless you are a marketing and graphic genius, it’s best to meet with a decal company and let their professional staff help you create and select a great layout for your vehicle decals.
-Let them know what kind of work you do, what makes your company special and what kind of customers you’re after.
+Unless you are a marketing and graphic genius, it is best to meet with a decal company and let their professional staff help you create and select the layout for your vehicle decals.
+Let them know what kind of work you do, what makes your company special and what kind of customers you are after.
 Based on your input, your decal company should be able to design a compelling layout that includes your logo and contact information.
 They should also have software that will virtually show what the design will look like on your vehicle or trailer.
-Making changes up front is much cheaper than changing things after the decals are installed!
+Making changes up front is much cheaper than changing things after the decals are installed.

 Types of Decals